jaans21/love2d-tic-tac-toe/README.md

 - **Interactive menu** with mouse navigation
 - **Intuitive controls**
 - **Sound effects** for clicks, moves, victories, and ties
+- **Cross-platform compatibility** with automatic scaling for different devices

 ## Requirements